Camarillo, Oxnard, Simi, RPV, & TO

 At the end of their first school year at Christ Lutheran School, Jim and Ruth celebrating the graduating class of 1999.

-Jim was working after-school traffic control at the Christ Lutheran when his kids kidnapped him and drove him to Anaheim Stadium.
-Here Jim and Ruth are attending a 2005 American League Championship Series game.
-The White Sox bested the Angels by a 4-1 margin to advance to the World Series.
+Ever the self-imposed traffic warden, Jim was monitoring after-school traffic control at Christ Lutheran when his kids kidnapped him and drove him to Anaheim Stadium.
+Here Jim and Ruth are attending one of the 2005 American League Championship Series games.
+The White Sox ultimately bested the Angels by a 4-1 margin to advance to the World Series.
 The White Sox went on to sweep the Houston Astros.
 On Wednesday night, October 27, 2005, The White Sox won their first World Series in 88 years with a 1-0 victory over the Astros.
 Jermaine Dye drove in the final game’s only run and was named series MVP.

 At Christ Lutheran School, Jim was principal and teacher for 9 years, while Ruth taught for seven.
 In 2007, Jim formally retired—marking a remarkable legacy of 45 years as a Lutheran educator and administrator!